Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-jinja-functions/env_var.md

 If the `DBT_USER` and `DBT_ENV_SECRET_PASSWORD` environment variables are present when dbt is invoked, then these variables will be pulled into the profile as expected.
 If any environment variables are not set, then dbt will raise a compilation error.

-:::info Environment variables for integers and booleans Environment variables are always strings.
-If a config expects an integer or boolean, you must convert it.
+:::info Environment variables for integers and booleans When using environment variables for properties that expect an integer or boolean (`true`/`false`), add a filter to the Jinja expression.
+For example:

 **Integers**
 Convert the string to a number to avoid errors like `'1' is not of type 'integer'`: